bvsrini/GettingAndCleaningData/code book.md

-smart phone (Samsung Galaxy S II) on the waist Using its embedded accelerometer and gyroscope, number of observations were captured  for the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data The "Data Set Information" in the (http://archiveicsuciedu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or the READMEtxt contains more information
+smart phone (Samsung Galaxy S II) on the waist Using its embedded accelerometer and gyroscope, number of observations were captured  for the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data The "Data Set Information" in the  [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) or the READMEtxt contains more information

 The data set contains following files